RieGan/Ideapad-S340-15iwl-Hackintosh/ACPI.md

 # Fixing ACPI

-This setup using ACPI from many source.
+~~This setup using ACPI from many source.
 Because of that, on opencore v0.7.2 the system is unable sleep without Lowest CPU freq curve from CPUFriend.
-In order to fix this problem, we need to create our ACPI
+In order to fix this problem, we need to create our ACPI~~

+If your laptop using older or newer version of firmware/BIOS than ALCN33WW(V2.10) or maybe have different configuration please recreate the ACPI and patch accordingly.

 ## Dump SSDT